 BILLION PEOPLE—MORE THAN HALF THE EARTH'S POPULATION—LIVE OUTSIDE THE RULE OF LAW

-You'll complete all courses at Loyola’s John Felice Rome Center in Italy from September to April and complete your capstone project requirement by June 30 from your home country through online interaction with your project advisor.
+You'll complete all onsite courses at Loyola’s John Felice Rome Center in Italy from September to February.
+After this, you’ll complete two online courses from March to April and your capstone project requirement by July 15 from your home country through online interaction with your project advisor.

 - History, Theory and Practice of Law for Development

 - Comparative and Ethical Lawyering for the Rule of Law

 - Theory and Practice of Assessments in Rule of Law Advising

 - Research and Writing on the Rule of Law